 Researchers are still not certain as to the precise cause of PMDD.
 Most likely, hormonal and chemical changes that occur during the menstrual cycle are likely a contributing factor.
 Some researches believe that the brain chemical and neurotransmitter serotonin could influence the development of PMDD.
 A women’s serotonin levels change throughout their menstrual cycle, which impacts their entire body.
 These fluctuations may be more extreme in some individuals or they are more sensitive to these changes.

 Premenstrual dysphoric disorder is a severe, sometimes disabling extension of premenstrual syndrome.
 This is a mental health condition that individuals need to take seriously and seek treatment from a mental health professional.
 PMDD can create severe mood shifts that can disrupt people’s work and damage their personal relationships.

 About Emerald Psychiatry & TMS Center:

 The successful treatment of the various types of depression are one of the specialties at Emerald Psychiatry & TMS Center.
-The psychiatry center is focused on providing experienced and professional therapies for recovery, including newer treatments such as Transcranial Magnetic Stimulation (TMS).
+Their center is focused on providing experienced and professional therapies for a full recovery, including newer treatments for depression such as Transcranial Magnetic Stimulation (TMS).